panduranga112/Text_to_Speech/README.md

 ## 🚀 Setup
 1. Clone the repo
 2. Open `index.html` in your browser
-3. Type your poem and click "Speak"
+3. Type anything you want and click "Speak"

 ## 🧠 Future Plans
 - Integrate Google Cloud TTS